-In the past, in the post World War II period, the attempts to gain policing by consent were fairly crude compared with nowadays.
+In the past, in the post World War ll period, the attempts to gain policing by consent were fairly crude compared with nowadays.
 Much of it depended on presenting the cops, particularly via the TV, as protective nice guys - most obviously exemplified by the paternalistic "Dixon of Dock Green" image.
 The avuncular illusion of the firm-but-fair cop on the beat, low in the hierarchy, slight cockney accent and apparently working class was an ideology that hid the viciousness of the UK filth from the 1950s to the mid-70s, and manipulated the consciousness of those who never came into contact with the cops except to ask them directions.
 Whilst nowadays reports of cop callousness, lies, racism and brutality abound, that was very very rarely the case when the "good cop" Dixon image prevailed.

-What is hardly known is the fact that Ted Willis, the creator of the pro-underdog Dixon, was a leftist who'd been in the Young Communist League and had been significantly helped in his career by literary agents in the Communist Party (he became a baron in 63, put forward by the Labour Party).
+What is hardly known is the fact that Ted Willis, the creator of the pro-underdog Dixon, was a leftist who'd been in the Young Communist League and had been significantly helped in his career by literary agents in the Communist Party (he became a baron in '63, put forward by the Labour Party).
 Ironic then that pro-State "Communists" and "socialists", the most effective policers of proletarian subversion of the 20th century, their policing functioning all the better for seeming to be on the side of the proletariat, should nowadays be superceded by an apparently "anti-state" communist, John Drury, also helping the cops reform their image (and worse) whilst claiming to be on the side of the proletariat.

-The unquestioning faith in the word of honest coppers promoted by the Dixon image allowed them to get away with murder.

-In all this, the leftist-inspired Dixon of Dock Green, as do more sophisiticated cop series in the present, helped to brainwash people so as to blind them to what was going on.
-So inculcated were people with the idea of the nice British Bobby, unarmed and always doing right, that, largely up until Thatcher, the '81 riots and the '84 miners' strike, it was always assumed by spectators that only wrong uns were, rightly, deserving of anything the cops doled out to them.
+The unguestioning faith in the word of honest coppers promoted by the Dixon image allowed them to get away with murder - for example, the racist killing of David Oluwale in '69 (the judge at the trial of the cops who beat him, said, as he insisted that the charges of manslaughter be dropped, "Another feature the jury must not allow to influence them were the feelinas of nausea, the outrage at the shocking conduct of Oluwale, a menace to society, a nuisance to police, a frightenening apparition to come across at night, his filthy habits, all of which had been described about him.").
+Or the now virtually unknown killing by the Met of the Irish teenager Stephen McCarthy in the early '70s.
+In all this, the leftist-inspired Dixon of Dock Green, as do more sophisiticated cop series in the present helped to brainwash people so as to blind them to what was going on.
+So inculcated were people with the idea of the nice British Bobby, unarmed and always doing right, that, largely up until Thatcher, the '81 riots and the '84 miners' strike, it was always assumed by spectators that only wrong 'uns were, rightly, deserving of anything the cops doled out to them.
 Many still do.
 However, modern cop shows often present the cops as more obviously ambiguous than the archaic "nice guy" representation of Dixon, because anything as superficial as what seemed to take in naïve spectators in the 50s, 60s and early 70s would now be laughed at by today's sophisticated cynical spectator and so proven ineffective as a method of manipulation.
 Today's cop series more often present the cops as the better of two evils - sometimes "bad" but never as bad as the bad guys.